 The Demand Begins

 He left New York confident that he had begun a partnership with the garment company.
 He continued to sell boxers out of his parent’s basement, selling mostly to boutiques.
 Now, keep in mind that this was before the days of cellphones, so it was purely face-to-face driven sales.
-Business was steady, but he could hardly make ends meet.
+The business was steady, but he could hardly make ends meet.
 Then a breakthrough came.
 One of Greg’s fraternity brothers from college asked if he could make Rose Bowl boxers.
 Jackpot!

 Greg decided to run with the idea.
-He packed up his car with multiple suitcases full of a total of 1,000 Rose Bowl boxers, and hit the road to the big game.
+He packed up his car with multiple suitcases full of a total of 1,000 Rose Bowl boxers and hit the road to the big game.